TeamLe-Shop/zordzman-plus-plus/README.md

 It uses SDL, SDL_Image and OpenGL for about everything right now.
 It also uses cJson for parsing JSON.
 See cJson on sourceforge: http://sourceforge.net/projects/cjson/

-The source code of cJson in zordzman is located in the src/cJson/ directory.
+The source code of cJson in zordzman is located in the src/json/ directory.

-We will use SDL_Net for networking.
+We are using SDL_Net for networking.

 SDL: https://libsdl.org/download-2.0.php (Required: 2.0.0 or greater)